naja-js/naja/docs/events.md

 });
 ```

-### success
+### payload & success

-This event is dispatched when the request successfully finishes.
-Its `detail` has the following properties:
+This pair of events is dispatched when the request successfully finishes.
+The `detail` of both of these events has the following properties:

 - `request: Request`, the request object,
 - `response: Response`, the returned response object,